zakims/sales-taxes/README.md

     4. Product **name** comes immediately before the **price**.
 It can be composed of several words, but cannot contain any of the keywords: *of*, *at*, *imported*
     5. Line ends with the net **price** of a single unit of the product preceded by **at** keyword

+* The application has two files packaged into the final jar. [food-products.txt](src/main/resources/food-products.txt) : lists the names of all food products (one name per line) which is used to identify food products.
+[medical-products.txt](src/main/resources/medical-products.txt): lists the names of all medical products (one name per line) which is used to identify medical products.
+Feel free to change the content of those two files and repeat the build as specified above.

 * Product type inference from product name:
     1. If name contains “book” : it is of type **Book**